microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The X-rays were filtered by 0.5 mm of aluminum.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.1° and 4 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 6260 ms.
-This resulted in an isometric voxel size of 1 μm.
+This resulted in an isotropic voxel size of 1 μm.

 The microvasculature of murine mandible, periodontal ligament, and the teeth (even within their pulp chamber) can be clearly visualized without undergoing a decalcification procedure (Fig. @fig:4).